pjaskulski/escriptorium_tutorial/en_escriptorium_tutorial.md

 ## Login to the application and its main window

-Logging in to the eScriptorium instance requires a username and password.
+To log in to the eScriptorium instance, you must enter your username and password.
 The login window is displayed by selecting the Login button in the top right corner of the application screen.
 <figure>
   <img src="image/login.png" width="300">
 </figure>